“You have to let it all go, Neo. Fear, doubt, and disbelief. Free your mind.” -Morpheus, The Matrix

 You Have To Let It All Go To Achieve Something New

 We often find ourselves holding on to things in our lives that we should have released long ago.
 These things no longer work for us, like:

 Instead of acknowledging that these things don’t work, we stubbornly hold on to them.
 We define ourselves with them.
 And we proudly display them until we begin to falter under the strain.

 Sometimes, the best solution is to put down your burdens and let it all go.

 Graduates Identify Their Greatest Achievement In The Dale Carnegie Course

 I like them because I get to see people liberate themselves from the tyranny of these misconceptions.

 Last night, I was privileged to see 25 individuals release old beliefs they had clung to for most of their lives, and graduate to explore new possibilities.

-They stood up and demonstrated how they had let go of their past limitations to embrace a new vision of themselves.
+Last night, these individuals stood up and demonstrated how they had let go of their past limitations to embrace a new vision of themselves.
 They revealed how they were more confident in their abilities in handling new situations and communicating with other people.
-And they demonstrated their flexibility in creating new behaviors, allowing them to step into leadership roles and motivate their team to complete a project.
+Most of all, they demonstrated their flexibility in creating new behaviors, allowing them to lead teams and complete a projects.

-If you have question about what the Dale Carnegie Course can accomplish with your people, and you happen to work and play in the San Joaquin Valley area of California, contact Paul Bagan.
+If you have question about what your people can accomplish after taking the Dale Carnegie Course, and you happen to live in the San Joaquin Valley area of California, contact Paul Bagan.
 He’ll review your requirements and tell you exactly what the Dale Carnegie Course can do for you and your team.